Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 <br>

-### 7. Create a pull request to the upstream repository.
+### 7. Create a pull request to the upstream repository

 Once you are satisfied with your contribution and validated it, open a PR from your forked repository to the original Terraform Module repository.
 Make sure you: